Skip to content

 Once your sheet has been imported, it will automatically open to a chart created with your data.

-Upload a spreadsheet file to the dashboard
+Upload a spreadsheet file to your workspace

 A chart is instantly created from a spreadsheet